QSissler/word-master/README.md

 - Create a new user or choose an existing user to play;
 - Start a new game, where users practice English vocabulary by choosing the correct word that matches the picture;
-- Users can view their score after finishing the game;
+- View their score after finishing the game;
-- Users can update their username;
+- Update their username;
-- Users can see all of their finished games with results;
+- See all of their finished games with results;
-- Users can view top 10 scores from all games played by other users;
+- View top 10 scores from all games played by other users;

 ## Set Up